platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 {{< note theme="warning" >}}

-#### This behavior will change in an upcoming release
+#### This behavior will change or has changed

 The inconsistency in domains between Production and other environments will soon be fixed.
+In some regions, it has been fixed already.
-At that point, the following will apply:
+After the fix, the following applies:

 If you have set your default domain to `example.com`, `example.com` and `{default}` in your `.platform/routes.yaml` file result in the same URLs for your non-Production environments.